Austin vs Santa Fe

 Which city has higher STR taxes — Austin or Santa Fe?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while Santa Fe charges ~8.44% gross receipts tax + 7.1% lodgers' tax.
-Compare the full breakdown in the table above.
+Notably, Santa Fe benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?